jorenham/Lmo/README.md

 are not defined, the trimmed L-moments (TL-moments) can be used instead.

-Let's calculate the first two TL-moments (the TL-location and the TL-scale) of a small amount of samples drawn from the standard Cauchy distribution:
+Let's calculate the first two TL-moments (the TL-location and the TL-scale) of a small number of samples drawn from the standard Cauchy distribution:

 ```pycon
 >>> import numpy as np